rhodey/frame-utils.js/README.md

 ---------------------------
 Transforms a stream of newline separated, base64 encoded 80211 frames with radiotap headers into a stream of comma-separated values.
-All non-separating commas are doubly escaped (`\\,`) and the base64 encoded frames may optionally be prefixed by plain-text comma-separated values given that they are also doubly escaped.
+All non-separating commas are doubly escaped (`\\,`) and the base64 encoded frames may optionally be prefixed by additional comma-separated values given that they are also doubly escaped.

 Examples: